marcelo-salvatori/marcelo-salvatori/README.md

 ## Hi there!
 My name is Marcelo Salvatori. 👋

 ### About me
-- I'm an IT Consultant from Recife living in Lisbon.
+- I'm an Cloud Infrastructure Engineer from Recife.
 - I'm a Jiu Jitsu blue belt
 - I love to eat the local food of every place I visit
 - I'm a good listener